-The first issue of DeadLights is scheduled for release on February 1, 2017 (both print and digital editions).
+The first issue of DeadLights was released in February 2017 (both print and digital editions).

-The editor has opened a second reading period, now until February 3rd, to curate submissions for the next issue.
+The editor has opened another brief reading period to curate submissions for the next issue.

 Word length: 300-700 words for flash fiction; 2K-7K words for short fiction; 300-3K words for creative nonfiction; up to one single-spaced page of verse for poetry.